Gain Capital / Open ECry Trading Service

 - Using Account Allocation for Trade Orders

 Sierra Chart supports the Gain Capital / Open ECry (OEC) Trading service.
-This Trading service provides Sierra Chart with real-time data from, historical Intraday data from, and futures and forex trading for primarily US and European exchanges.
+This Trading service provides Sierra Chart futures trading, and real-time and historical futures data for CME, EUREX, ICE exchanges.

 When using Gain Capital, Historical Daily data, is provided by the Sierra Chart Historical Data Service.